 Only material identified by source may be placed in the WPAF.
 This includes statements made by peer review committees as part of the review process.
 Identification shall indicate the author, the committee, the campus office, or the name of the officially authorized body generating the material.
 References to unnamed sources of complainants are prohibited.

 Materials for evaluation submitted by a faculty member for use in the campus Retention, Tenure or Promotion (RTP) process shall be deemed incorporated by reference into the PAF, but need not be physically placed in the PAF.
 The inventory of items submitted by the faculty member for review during the RTP process shall be permanently placed in the PAF at the conclusion of the RTP process each year.

-WPAFs are disassembled at the conclusion of each annual review process.
-Material listed on the inventory provided by the faculty member at the beginning of the process is returned to the faculty member.
-All other materials, including recommendations generated as part of the review, are returned to the PAF.5

 3 This provision refers to persons who have separated from the university through routine resignation or retirement; or, as in the case of temporary faculty, the completion of a fixed period of employment.